opensearch-project/project-website/_authors/snistala.markdown

 photo: "/assets/media/authors/snistala.png"
 ---

-Surya is a Software Engineer at OpenSearch.
+Surya is a Software Engineer working on OpenSearch.
 His primary interests are distributed systems and cloud computing.